Walmart, Inc. (WMT) CEO Doug McMillon on Q1 2021 Results - Earnings Call Transcript

 Kelly Bania

 I wanted to just also ask about eCommerce, it sounds like all different modes there really accelerated.
 But any color you can help us think about how this acceleration impacts the timeline of improvement in eCommerce losses?
-And associated with that, the decision to use the stores for fulfillment, were the FCc stretched there in capacity, or was that more of a labor driven decision?
+And associated with that, the decision to use the stores for fulfillment, were the FCs stretched there in capacity, or was that more of a labor driven decision?
 And I guess, should we be thinking about any need for additional FC capacity in the coming years?

 Doug McMillon